Easy 4-Ingredient Crock Pot Pork Chops

 Substitutions and Additions

+Type of Pork Chop.
 We usually use thin boneless pork chops for this Crockpot pork chops recipe, but you can also use bone-in chops.
 If you use a thicker chop, make sure to adjust the cooking time.

+Seasonings.
 The packet of ranch dressing mix contains plenty of seasonings, but feel free to add fresh herbs, sautéed onions, minced garlic, garlic powder, or pepper to suit your tastes.

-This recipe makes a really tasty gravy that goes great with mashed potatoes.
-You literally don’t have to do anything.
+These slow cooker pork chops with creamy gravy is delicious served over mashed potatoes.
+You literally don’t have to do anything extra to make the gravy.
 Once the pork chops are done, you can just use a slotted spoon or tongs to get the pork out of the crockpot and use whatever remains as gravy.
-We love serving the pork chops and gravy with mashed potatoes and a side of steamed vegetables.
-The pork gravy is also delicious over rice or egg noodles.
+My go-to meal is serving the pork chops and gravy with mashed potatoes and a side of steamed vegetables.
+The creamy gravy is also delicious over rice or egg noodles.

-Frequently Asked Questions about Crock Pot Pork Chops
+Frequently Asked Questions

 How do you keep pork from drying out in a crock pot?